matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Activates every control and input.
 - Logs in with specified credentials.
 - User-agent and maximum QPS can be configured.
-- Scanner is optimized to avoid false positives.
+- Scanner optimized to avoid false positives.

 **Scan scheduling**